mstahv/jpa-invoicer/README.md

  * Customer registry, used fluently via invoice view
  * PDF/ODT export for invoices, configurable ODT template
  * User backups via XML export
-* Google OAuth2 based login (pending upgrad from Vaadin 7 version)
+ * Google OAuth2 based login

 This is a suitable basis for small to medium sized apps.
 For larger applications, consider using MVP to structure your UI code.
 See e.g. [this example